Preds reach 1st Western final in team history, ousting Blues

 Johansen had an assist on Josi's goal, then scored his first goal of the series and second this postseason with Arvidsson getting his first point against St. Louis on the primary assist.

 Notes: The Predators' only playoff series clinched outside of Nashville came in Game 7 in Anaheim to clinch their first-round series last year. ...
-This was just the third game this postseason Nashville did not score the first goal, and it was the Blues scoring first for a third straight game. ...
-Rinne has three assists this postseason.
+The Blues scored first for a third straight game. ...
+Rinne has three assists this postseason. ...
+Former Vice President Al Gore, a native Tennessean, tweeted " Stand with us" supporting the Predators after the game.

 ———

-Note: This story has been updated to reflect Nashville's next opponent will be decided by a Game 7 on Wednesday between Anaheim and Edmonton.